Rangers vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- In five games over the last 10 matchups when favored by sportsbooks, the Rangers have a record of 4-1.
+- In six games as the favorite over the last 10 matchups, the Rangers have a record of 4-2.

-- In their last 10 games with a total, the Rangers and their opponents have failed to hit the over twice.
+- The Rangers and their opponents have combined to hit the over eight times in their last 10 games with a total.

+- The Rangers covered in its most recent game with a spread.
+For three games in a row, Texas and its opponent have gone above the over/under, with the average total established by bookmakers in that span being nine runs.

 Rangers Betting Records & Stats

-- The Rangers have been favored on the moneyline 10 total times this season.
-They've finished 7-3 in those games.
+- The Rangers have won seven of the 11 games they were favored on the moneyline this season (63.6%).

-- Texas has played as moneyline favorites of -200 or shorter in just two games this season, which it won both.
+- Texas has a record of 2-1 when it has played as moneyline favorites with odds of -225 or shorter (66.7% winning percentage).

-- Based on this matchup's moneyline, the Rangers have an implied win probability of 66.7%.
+- The implied moneyline probablility in this matchup gives the Rangers a 69.2% chance to win.

-- Texas has had an over/under set by oddsmakers 18 times, and have combined with opponents to go over the total in 12 of those games (12-6-0).
+- Texas has combined with opponents to hit the over on the total 13 times this season for a 13-6-0 record against the over/under.

-- The Rangers have had a spread set for only one contest this season, and they covered.
+- The Rangers have had a spread set for just one contest this season, and they covered.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.